pachyderm/pachyderm/doc/docs/1.11.x/concepts/pipeline-concepts/pipeline/spout.md

 functionality of an external messaging system, such as Apache® Kafka offset management or similar.

-If you want to check how a marker works in Pahcyderm, see the [Resuming a Spout Pipeline example](https://github.com/pachyderm/pachyderm/tree/1.13.x/examples/spouts/spout-marker).
+If you want to check how a marker works in Pachyderm, see the [Resuming a Spout Pipeline example](https://github.com/pachyderm/pachyderm/tree/1.13.x/examples/spouts/spout-marker).